OUR VALUES, GOALS, & WHAT WE AIM TO ACHIEVE

 - Working to generate a stable, collaborative, and trusting environment for our members to evolve their creative practices and careers.

-- Promoting diversity in the larger creative community by offering access to emerging and mid-career artists that the community may not otherwise have access to.
+- Promoting visibility in the larger creative community by offering access to emerging and mid-career artists that the community may not otherwise have access to.

 Our long-term focus:

 - Join the region’s most influential galleries in creating the standard for culturally significant art.

 - Investment in our members means larger investment in our communities.

 - Expand the potential opportunities for artists operating in the Pacific Northwest.